BenjaminMGoldstein/Westlab-Summer-H1.4-Project/README.md

 # H1.4-repository
+This is the repository for the paper "Mutations of the histone linker H1-4 in neurodevelopmental disorders and functional characterization of neurons expressing C-terminus frameshift mutant H1.4"
+Contains R scripts and processed sequencing files needed to run the QC, differential analysis, and generate mutations in the H1E sequences as it was done in the paper.

+## QC script

+The QC script (Master_QC_Script.R) by default runs using the files used in the paper for QC (contained in this repository).
+However, aligning the fastQ files deposited in GEO under GSE180609 using the methods outlined in the paper should generate the same files.

+## Differential analysis script

+The differential analysis script (Master_DA_Script.R) will perform the differential analysis on the processed sequencing files included in the repository.
+The script reproduces all RNA-seq figures present in the paper.

-This is a repository for source R code to generate insertion and deletion mutations in the H1E sequences
+## This is also a repository for the source R code to generate insertion and deletion mutations in the H1E sequences

 R code was written and run in RStudio v1.3.1056.